Pregnancy Leave and Parental Leave

-Maternity refers to the period during pregnancy and shortly after giving birth.
-The Employment Standards Act (ESA) states the terms and conditions for maternity, under the definitions for pregnancy leave and parental leave.
-Leave is the legal right for new parents to take unpaid time off work and return to the same job once their leave of absence is over.
+Ontario’s Employment Standards Act (ESA) states the requirements for maternity leave, using the terms “pregnancy leave” and “parental leave”.
+New and expecting parents have the right to take unpaid time off work and to return to the same job once their leave of absence is over.

-It is not a legal requirement that you pay your employees who are on pregnancy leave.
-For employees, the Government of Canada provides benefits to those eligible while on leave.
+Please note: It is not a legal requirement that you pay your employees while they are on pregnancy leave.
+The Government of Canada provides employment insurance benefits to those who are eligible.

 Bill 148: Pregnancy Leave and Parental Leave

-- Maternity or Pregnancy Leave: for eligible employees in respect to pregnancy, childbirth, post-childbirth recuperation, adoption and childcare.
+- Pregnancy Leave: for eligible employees in respect to pregnancy, childbirth, post-childbirth recuperation, adoption and childcare.

 - Parental Leave: for male or female employees for the purpose of caring for their newborn or adopted child.

-If you’re unsure about your responsibilities as an employer, call our free helpline to speak with an HR specialist.
-We’re available to answer your questions to help your business make the necessary arrangements for pregnancy or parental leaves of absence.
-Call Employer Line for support, at 1(833) 247-3650.
+If you’re unsure about your obligations as an employer, call our free helpline to speak with an HR specialist.
+We’re here to help your business make the arrangements for pregnancy or parental leaves of absence.
+Call Employer Line for support at: 1-833-247-3650.